kaseylau/simple-keycloak-angular/README.md

 - Run keycloak server
 - Create realm `Test` (Case sensitive)
 - Create Client `frontend-app`
 - Configure the Client as public client with standard flow only.
 Add `http://localhost:4200/*` to the Valid Redirect URLs and a '`+`' to Web Origin.
+Set PKCE method to `S256`.

 In this app,
 - Go to `app.module.ts` to edit the keycloak init config (url, realm, clientId)